Antfield-Creations/fafa-vae/journal/README.md

 - [X] Try increasing the learning rate to 5e-05 (works well)
 - [X] Try increasing the learning rate to 1e-04 (no significant change)
 - [X] Pad images instead of stretching them to the target size (works quite well)
+- [ ] Resume training on a saved model
+- [ ] Tweak the latent size, how does it affect the two loss components?
+- [ ] Try only the 'standing' tag to constrain the domain to fewer poses
 - [ ] Use simpler feature scaling to floats in range [0..1] to aid in reconstruction simplification
-- [ ] Try only the 'standing' tag to constrain the domain to fewer poses
-- [ ] Use kernel size of 5 on conv layers (some promising preliminary results, needs better checking)
+- [ ] Use kernel size of 3 or 5 on conv layers (some promising preliminary results, needs better checking)
 - [ ] Use `he_normal` kernel initialisation on conv layers
 - [ ] Linear activation on decoder output layer